makinacorpus/corpus.reactor/doc/spec_v2.rst

 - Security

-    - shorewall, psad & so on
+    - shorewall, psad & so on both on compute node and containers.

 - CloudController